Justine-Frigo/Todolist-react/README.md

 - src/: Contains all the source code.
 - components/: Reusable components used throughout the application.
-- App.js: The root component that wraps all other components.
+- App.jsx: The root component that wraps all other components.
-- index.js: The entry point for the React application.
+- index.jsx: The entry point for the React application.

 ## Contributing
 Contributions are welcome!
 If you have any suggestions, issues, or want to contribute to the project, feel free to create a pull request or issue.